 Get political – talk about it and vote for it

 Big changes need rule changes.
 Talk or write to your MP and councillors about how important climate change is and ask what they are doing.
 They can’t hear this often enough, and need to hear that you support it.
 Encourage them to speak up, and to pursue bold, urgent policies.
 If they won’t act (not just promise) then move on to protest.
 In the streets, causing a fuss, seems to be most effective.
 We need government to provide things like

 - an urgent program of building insulation

-- progressive airline duty to discourage frequent flying, and
+- frequent flier tax to discourage frequent flying, and

 - city-wide street redesigns to make walking and cycling safe and easy